bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 James O'Beirne: 01:12:23

 From my standpoint, it feels to me like CTV and APO are very, very baked, and they're very, very small changes.
-I think from a deployment complexity standpoint, it makes sense to me that if OpVault in the next few months here or whatever gets really well vetted and people feel very comfortable with it, it's not a lot of code.
+I think from a deployment complexity standpoint, it makes sense to me that if `OP_VAULT` in the next few months here or whatever gets really well vetted and people feel very comfortable with it, it's not a lot of code.
 And so the three of them together, I could see maybe atomically activating just because that way,  you can test the shit out of something like that.

 NVK: 01:12:55